valnicky/Ulight/README.md

 ### UI / Webdesign

-We need web designers to build the template of the website and the set of designed elements that will be integrated in the Framework.
+We need web designers and graphic designers of all abilities to build the template of the website and the set of designed elements that will be integrated in the Framework.
+We are focusing mainly on improving skills that we already have, and this will very much be a work in progress that is constantly evolving and improving over time.

 ### Marketing